GLYCAM-Web/gems/docs/Conventions.md

 ### Executing other BASH files: use source/return or run/exit?

-This mostly corresponds to the tests in GEMS, but the behavior information is general.
+This mostly concerns the tests in GEMS, but the behavior information is general.

 #### Brief Overview